-- director will be reviewed annually.
+- 1.6.
+The Board has adopted a policy setting out a performance evaluation process for the Board.
+This policy provides that the performance of the Board, each of its Committees and each director will be reviewed annually.
 The policy also sets out matters that will be considered relevant in assessing their performance. - 1.7.
 Additionally, as part of this review, the Chairman may decide to meet with the Board as a whole and with each director individually to discuss the effectiveness of the Board and each of the Committees. - 1.8.
 Such reviews may also be conducted by an external consultant.
 Where an independent external consultant has been engaged to assist with the review, the Board will consider the results of the review and, where desirable, take steps to implement any recommendations for improving Board performance. - 1.9.
-Performance evaluations for all board members were undertaken during the year in accordance with this process.
+Performance evaluations for board members in respect of the Reporting Period were commenced during the year in accordance with this process.